Coping with practical issues when you have a cancer diagnosis

 Services provided by CLCs include legal information, advice and representation to individuals and groups, community education and law reform activities and advice to governments on policy issues.
 Most services are free or at a very low cost but may have eligibility criteria.
 The Legal Aid WA website has more information.
 The Cancer Council can also connect you with a lawyer through the Legal Assistance Service.

-A booklet titled Cancer care and your rights booklet (available on our Publications page) outlines what you can reasonably expect of your treatment team and the health care system.
+The Cancer Council resource Cancer care and your rights booklet (available on our Publications page) outlines what you can reasonably expect of your treatment team and the health care system.
 It also includes some basic information about insurance and workplace rights, and practical issues such as paying for treatment, finding a specialist, and accessing community services.

 It is important to understand that the law varies across the states in Australia so for advice that is specific to your personal needs it is important to speak to a lawyer who specialises in the area you are interested in.